datto/RDPMux/USAGE.md

 `--certificate-dir=<path to directory containing certificates>`

     Specify the path to a directory containing certificates for the RDP connection.
 This option is mandatory.

+`--no-auth`, `-n`

+    Specify that listeners should not be started with NLA authentication by default.
+Will use TLS instead.

+`--port`, `-p`

+    Specify port for listeners to start listening on.
+Listeners will try to intelligently re-use ports as much as possible.
+Defaults to 3901.

 `-h, --help`